 In the early 1990's the Soviet Union is dissolved.
 The economy undergoes structural changes and in the Sudetes nearly all coal mines and most of the industrial era factories are closed down.
 In 2004 Poland and the Czech Republic enter the European Union.
 In December 2007 both countries get embraced by the Schengen pact and at long last there is no difficulty crossing the international border any more.

 Most of the Giant Mountains (on both sides of the border) and the Polish part of the Table Mountains are national parks.
 Equally interesting but smaller areas have been designated national nature reserves, and are also strictly protected.
 In the national parks you are not allowed to hike along non-waymarked paths.
 In the Giant Mts climbing is virtually prohibited, unfortunately this ban has been recently extended onto winter climbing in the Śnieżne Kotły.
 In the Czech part of the Table Mountains climbing is possible on condition that you stick to the rules, which are rather sophisticated: have a look in here.

-Most of the other interesting terrain (see the map on this Czech site) is protected less strictly as "landscape parks", where you can bushwhack freely although camping is not permitted except on few designated campsites.
+Most of the other scenic areas (see the map on this Czech site) are protected less strictly as "landscape parks", where you can bushwhack freely although camping is not permitted except on few designated campsites.
 Germany, the Czech Republic and Poland lie within the Schengen Area, so all the international borders can be crossed at any point.